 The platform can suggest job openings based on the candidate’s desired location and can gather initial requirements such as desired role and age.
 It can even provide preliminary screening.
 By asking basic questions, it determines the candidates most qualified for the job.

-Another area organizations are employing chatbots is to provide greater service to employees.
+Another trending technology is where organizations employ chatbots to provide greater service to employees.
 Chatbots are becoming part of employee self-service portals and other service delivery interfaces.
 Now, instead of directing questions to HR and waiting hours or days for a reply, employees can turn to a chatbot to get answers instantly.

 The result?
 Happier employees and a more productive HR team that can spend time on tasks instead of fielding questions.